Posted on October 31 2017

 A field watch is simple.
 It needs to be durable and easy to read.
 But it doesn't have to be a military watch.

-We recently discussed the Rolex Explorer 1, the watch used during the 1953 successful ascent of Everest.
-This is a classic field watch.
+I recently recently discussed the Rolex Explorer 1, the watch used during the 1953 successful ascent of Everest and my favourite Rolex.
+This, for me, is a classic field watch.
 A tool to be used in rugged environments.
 But you don't have to be scaling Everest.
 This is the type of watch you'd wear for hill walking, camping, hunting or in your active day to day life.
 Importantly, you can still wear it when you're not engaging in these outdoor hobbies.

 Bertucci American Field Watches